HaraldWilhelmi/open_battle_map_cdk/README.md

      of the open_battle_map repo.
    * Run ./deploy/prepare_build.sh in the other repository.
 Make sure that it terminates successfully.
-   * Create a configuration file like the template below.
+   * Create the configuration file ~/.obm_cdk_config with at least lines given below.
      The Zone ID is visible in the Hosted Zones overview page of Route 53:

-            [DEFAULT]
-            name = <the name of the thing>
+            [CLUSTER]
             hosted_zone_id = <your Route 53 Zone ID>
             domain = <your Route 53 domain>

-   * Export the following environment variables as you need them:
+   * Export the following environment variable as you need (example for aws-vault users):

-            OBM_AWS_COMMAND_PREFIX=aws-vault exec <your profile> --
+            export OBM_AWS_COMMAND_PREFIX=aws-vault exec <your profile> --
-            OBM_CDK_CONFIG=<your config file>

    * Run:

-            ./setup_cluster.sh
+            ./setup_everything.sh

    * Get the Admin Secret: